—> Guide for Moving to Berlin 2016

 ***This information is intended as a guide only, and not professional advice.
 Any information presented here must be checked.
 Although the author has done his best to make sure this material is accurate, he takes no responsibility for inaccuracies or errors.***

-By now it is a cliché to quote the Berlin mayor who famously said Berlin might be poor, but it is sexy.
+By now it is a cliché to quote the former Berlin mayor who famously said Berlin might be poor, but it is sexy.
 Things have also changed somewhat: Berlin is not quite as poor, it’s more expensive.
 But to my mind, it is still a wonderful place to live, that continues to have a non-conformist, open-minded attitude quite different from most European ‘museum’ cities.
 Berlin is still sexy, it’s just a lot of other people think so too.

 Artists were originally lured to Berlin because, with a mountain of debt and a dismal housing market, it created conditions of economic failure necessary for artists to live cheaply and pursue their work.
 As cities like New York or Paris became unaffordable, writers, visual artists and musicians moved en masse to the old worker neighbourhoods of the East –filling these old Soviet-era blocks with studios, happenings and self-destructive hedonism.
 A friend who has taught visual art in New York for three decades watched the geography of the art scene move through her graduating seniors.
 In the eighties they moved to SoHo, in 1990 they were in the East Village, later they were living in Brooklyn.
 In the last years, every single student dedicated to pursuing a career in visual art moved to Berlin.
 They joined artists from all over the world and Germany’s own arts community.

 Today, Berlin is full of artists, would-be artists, and those wishing to capitalise off Berlin’s image of cool: hoteliers, hostel owners, restauranteurs, tour guide companies, bike companies, the lot.
 Berlin is not undiscovered, and many come here pursuing an image of the city that touristic entrepreneurs are more than happy to market.
-Many criticise and influx of artists who enjoy a city which allows them to be conspicuously artistic rather than actually creating art.
+Many criticise an influx of artists who enjoy a city which allows them to be conspicuously artistic rather than actually creating art.
 (Many argue that it’s precisely the plethora of entertainment here that makes it so difficult to stay productive: be warned!).
 This is not entirely unpleasant, and the night life has certainly profited, but prices have also shot up.